bodokaiser/hangload.com/about/index.md

 Hangload can carry many different types of bags easily and safely while increasing freedom, flexibility and convenience when travelling by bike.

-A Hangload consists of 2 parts: An **uni-body steel frame** and panel which is attached to the side of the bike rack to keep any bag in safe distance to the bike’s chain, spokes, and pedals, and a **strong wooden toggle**, to hang bags of various shapes and sizes.
+A Hangload consists of 2 parts: A **unibody steel frame** and panel which is attached to the side of the bike rack to keep any bag in safe distance to the bike’s chain, spokes, and pedals, and a **strong wooden toggle**, to hang bags of various shapes and sizes.

 The Hangload can be fitted onto either or both sides of a bicycle rack.
 It provides a lean and elegant alternative to pannier bike bags or bike baskets.